ricorx7/pencheck/PenCheck/README.md

 Press F5 to start running the ASP.net Server

+#SQLite
+The SQLite database file is located in the project folder (Pencheck.db).
+It will contain all the data locally.

 # Directory Structure
 There are 2 sections in the directory structure.
 The "frontend" folder contains the VueJS frontend.
 The remaining folders are used by the ASP.net backend.